Pasha Zusmanovich

 While attending the talk, try to be not merely a passive listener; try to find a connection with the things you already know and/or interested in, try to formulate question(s) to ask at the end of the talk (as any dutiful member of the audience should do).

-For any questions, please contact me.
+For any questions, including appointments for reports, please contact me.

 Created: Tue Jun 16 2020